karnyadavdev/Quick-Drop/README.md

 3. Open the app on devices connected to the same Wi-Fi (also supports devices connected over an Ethernet network, for example, office/college PCs).
 4. Start transferring!

+*(For a portable setup without installation, extract `quick-drop-windows-x64-portable.zip` and run the executable directly).*

 ## How It Works Under The Hood

 Quick Drop is built with Flutter and uses native network sockets for high-speed I/O.